ThePencilSharpener/Biotech-SKANZ-Frontend/navigation/legal&ethical.md

 - Smaller businesses that can’t afford to outbid large corporations for advertising space struggle to gain visibility.
 This demonstrates Google’s monopoly, as businesses become dependent on Google Ads to compete.
 - Example: A local coffee shop trying to compete with Starbucks may have trouble appearing in search results because Starbucks can pay for priority placement.

+## Sample MCQ Questions:

+#### 2018 MCQ (Beginning of Tri 2):
+- A user reads reviews of a popular artist’s new album and then downloads the album from the Web site of a licensed online music seller.
+Which of the following is LEAST likely to be a consequence of this action?
+    - A: Advertisements for the artist’s other albums will be displayed when the user visits a different Web site.
+    - B: Album reviews from other people who live nearby will be displayed to the user.
+    - C: Similar artists will be recommended to the user based on the user’s download selection.
+    - D: The user will be in violation of the Digital Millennium Copyright Act (DMCA).

+- The answer is D; because the album was purchased and downloaded through a licensed music store, the user will not be in violation of the DMCA.

+- A musician is creating a song using audio samples.
+Which of the following actions will minimize the risk of a copyright violation when creating sample-based music?
+    - A: Using samples found on popular music-streaming sites
+    - B: Using samples found on peer-to-peer networks
+    - C: Using samples from nondigital sound sources (vinyl records, tapes, etc.)
+    - D: Using samples published with a no-rights-reserved Creative Commons license

+- The answer is D because Creative Commons licenses can be used by creators of digital music to specify how the samples can be used by others.
+A no-rights-reserved license allows others to freely make use of the samples.

+#### 2020 MCQ (End of Tri 2):

+- A student purchases a single-user license of a copyrighted application and wants other students to be able to use it at the same time.
+Under which of the following conditions is it considered acceptable for the student to share the application?
+    - A: When the application is shared only with students at the same school
+    - B: When the application is shared on a peer-to-peer network
+    - C: When the student gets permission from the copyright owner of the application
+    - D: When the student makes a copy of the application for another student to use only once

+The answer is C because in order to share the application without violating copyright, the student should receive permission from the copyright owner.

+- Which of the following best describes the impact of Creative Commons?
+    - A: Creative Commons gives creators of digital content the ability to indicate how their works can be legally used and distributed, enabling broad access to digital information.
+    - B: Creative Commons gives Internet users the right to legally use and distribute any previously copyrighted work, enabling broad access to digital information.
+    - C: Create Commons provides lossless transmission of messages, enabling reliable distribution of digital information.
+    - D: Creative Commons provides private transmission of messages, enabling secure distribution of digital information.

+The answer is A; Creative Commons licensing allows copyright owners to specify the ways in which their works can be used or distributed.
+This allows individuals to access or modify these works without the risk of violating copyright laws.

+-  Which of the following is NOT an advantage of using open-source software?
+    - A: Open-source software is generally free or lower in cost than commercially available software.
+    - B: The availability of source code makes it possible to customize open-source software to a user’s individual needs.
+    - C: The original developer of open-source software provides free or low-cost support for users installing and running the software.
+    - D: Unlike commercial software, which can become obsolete when the company that created it goes out of business, open-source software can be updated without the involvement of the original programmers.

+The answer is C; Open-source software has source code that is released under a license that allows users the rights to use and distribute it.
+However, there is no guarantee that the original developer of open-source software will provide support for its users.

 ### HOMEWORK:

 - Complete the quiz; once finished,